timwarnock/best-practices-and-notes/good-teams.md

 # Good Teams

-What is a Good Software Engineering Team?
+What is a *Good* software engineering team?
 How would you measure that?

 *Notes from DevOps and Lean Software research.*